georgjz/motorola-68k-assembly/README.md

 - SNASM2
 - Sierra 68000 Assembler

 This is not a complete list.
-If you have a wish or suggestion, please use the issue function of this repository to submit an assembler.
+If you have a wish or suggestion, please use the [issue function][iss] of the GitHub repository to submit an assembler.
 If you provide a link to its documentation, that will speed things up.

 ## Planned Features

 - Some kind of linter that will check for errors for the chosen assembler
-- Customization options
+- Customization options for comments (think, `;` vs `*` vs `#`)
-- Code snippets
+- Common snippets/macros for faster coding
--
+- A Z80 assembly injection for Sega Genesis/Mega Drive programming

-Please feel free to submit an issue to make a suggestion.
+Please feel free to submit an [issue][iss] to make a suggestion.
 They're greatly appreciated.

 ## Known Issues / Bugs

-If you find a bug or error, please submit an issue to this repository.
+If you find a bug or error, please submit an [issue][iss] to this repository.
 A screenshot and informations about your system (OS, VS code version) will help a lot.

 ## Release Notes